aldeebhasan/lottie-laravel/README.md

  </x-lottie>
 ```

-all the attributes are optional but note that either
+All the attributes are optional.
+Anyway, either
 `path` or `animationData` should be specified in order to
 display the lottie.

 ### Lottie files manager
-the package also provide a manager to manage the lottie files and make updates
+The package also provide a manager to manage the lottie files and make updates
 over them(like changing the colors)

-**you can load the lottie file from remote url or directly using the following**
+**You can load the lottie file from remote url or pass the file content directly.
+Check the following**

 ```php
 use \Aldeebhasan\LottieLaravel\Facades\Lottie;